Santa Rita Connection Project

 Project Description

-The transmission line will extend approximately 9-10 miles from the existing Sonoran Substation to the proposed Santa Rita Substation.
-The proposed Santa Rita Substation will support service reliability for distribution customers in the area.
-It will serve homes and businesses as far north as Sahuarita Road.
+The transmission line will extend from the existing Sonoran Substation on Swan Road, south of Old Vail Connection Road to the proposed Santa Rita Substation on Corto Road south of Santa Rita Road.
+The Santa Rita Substation will support service reliability for homes, businesses and other customers in the area.

 If you have questions about the project, please send an email to SantaRitaConnection@tep.com or call 520-770-7520.